-The Authority is involved in a number of unique and complex contracts and agreements with other entities, some of which originated several years ago.
-In FY18, certain agreements were identified that were recorded incorrectly approximately fifteen years ago, resulting in a restatement to beginning net position and unearned revenues.
-To help ensure all transactions are properly accounted for, we recommend the Authority consider identifying classes of contracts and agreements that could potentially have material accounting implications, and then performing a comprehensive review of agreements deemed to be most risky for potential accounting implications.
+The town is involved with contracts and agreements with other entities, some of which originated many years ago.
+In 2019, the accounting implications of certain agreements were revisited resulting in restatement to the financial statements based on updates to a number of accounting standards since those agreements began, including GASB Statement No. 34 and GASB Statement No. 51.
+While these restatements had no net impact on the town's net position, we recommend the town continue to review classes of contracts and agreements that could potentially have material accounting implications, and perform a comprehensive review of agreements deemed to be most risky for potential accounting implications.
 The result should be formal documentation of the key provisions of each significant agreement, the financial reporting treatment, and the basis for conclusions.